I know you will make Mama proud. You and your sister will make our name famous!

 He bolted back to the greenhouse and raced out to his car.
 As he put the car in drive, Vic didn’t even notice that the pink note had disappeared from the front door.

-Later, as he is waiting at a stop light two minutes from his house, he tried to make sense of what had happened.
+Later, as he was waiting at a stop light two minutes from his house, he tried to make sense of what had happened.
 Sweat coated his entire 6’2 frame and he still shook with tremors.

 “I had to leave,” he whispered to himself.